openquantumhardware/qick/quick_start/README_general.md

 ### Log in to the RFSoC and configure the network
 You will normally connect to the RFSoC over a network connection, most typical setups are one of the following:
 * Point-to-point: the RFSoC is always directly connected to the PC through a single Ethernet cable.
 This is the simplest but usually not a long-term solution, because it consumes an Ethernet port on the PC.
+* Switch: the RFSoC, PC, and possibly other lab equipment are connected to a switch, which doesn't assign IP addresses.
+Each piece of equipment has a static IP configured internally.
 * Router: the RFSoC, PC, and possibly other lab equipment are connected to a router, which assigns IP addresses automatically.
 Other lab equipment might be connected to the router as well.
-* Switch: the RFSoC, PC, and possibly other lab equipment are connected to a switch, which doesn't assign IP addresses.
-Each piece of equipment has a static IP configured internally.
+The router could additionally be configured as an Internet gateway, to allow the PC and RFSoC to access the Internet.
+ * Your institution's network is probably capable of playing this role, but this is not recommended because problems are difficult to debug, and because this exposes the RFSoC to all other users on the network.
+Only do this if you have experience with Linux network configuration and security, and follow all of the security recommendations below.

 The default network settings of the RFSoC are as follows:
 * If it's connected to a router, it will use an assigned address.